-TKCB, Inc. (TKCB or Utility) is a Class C utility currently providing wastewater service to 274 residential mobile homes in the Sun Lake Village Estates manufactured home community (formerly Sun Lake Estates) in Brevard County.
+TKCB, Inc. (TKCB or Utility) is a Class C utility currently providing wastewater service to 274 mobile home lots in the Sun Lake Village Estates manufactured home community (formerly Sun Lake Estates) in Brevard County.
 TKCB is located in the St. Johns River Water Management District, and water service is provided by the City of Cocoa.
 The Utility began providing wastewater service in 1984 as the Sun Lake Estates Homeowners Association (HOA), which became TKCB in November 1986.
-On November 7, 2011, the Florida Public Service Commission (Commission) granted Certificate No. 562-S to TKCB to provide wastewater service.
+On November 7, 2011, the Commission granted Certificate No. 562-S to TKCB to provide wastewater service.
 The Utility's rates were last established in its 2012 staff-assisted rate case (SARC) by Order No. PSC-13-0126-PAA-SU.

 On November 26, 2018, TKCB filed an application for a SARC.
 Pursuant to Section 367.0814(2), Florida Statutes, (F.S.), the official filing date of the SARC has been determined to be January 10, 2019.
 Staff selected the test year ended September 30, 2018, for the instant case.
-According to the Utility's 2018 Annual Report, it reported total operating revenue of \$84,270 and net operating income of \$5,106.
+According to the Utility's 2018 Annual Report, it reported total operating revenue of \$84,270 and a net operating loss of \$5,106.

-Staff notes that the Florida Department of Environmental Protection (DEP) conducted a compliance evaluation inspection in 2018 and determined the plant and facilities to be in compliance with DEP rules and regulations pursuant to Rule 25-30.433(2), Florida Administrative Code (F.A.C.).
+In 2018, the Florida Department of Environmental Protection (DEP) conducted a compliance inspection and determined the plant to be in compliance with DEP rules and regulations.